Bradley24798/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines- display first 10 lines
-6-third_line - read thrid line of the file iacta 7-file - add a file with a complicated name
+6-third_line - read thrid line of the file iacta 7-file - add a file with a complicated name 8-cwd_state - redirects outpu of a ls -la command